 With a chronic kidney disease diagnosis, your diet becomes one of the most important parts of your treatment.
 By eating the right foods, you may prevent or delay some of the complications kidney disease causes.
-The board-certified Nephrologist, Sowmya Puthalapattu, MD, and nutritionists at Kingwood Kidney Associates have extensive experience creating healthy diet plans that support the ongoing health of their patients with chronic kidney disease.
-If you have questions or need help with a kidney diet, call the Kingwood or The Woodlands, Texas, office, or schedule an appointment online.
+The board-certified Nephrologists, Sowmya Puthalapattu, MD, and Chinonye Ogbonnaya-Odor, MD, and nutritionists at Kingwood Kidney Associates have extensive experience creating healthy diet plans that support the ongoing health of their patients with chronic kidney disease.
+If you have questions or need help with a kidney diet, call the Humble, Texas, office, or schedule an appointment online.

 Your kidneys filter your blood and remove wastes, drugs, and extra fluids.
 They also regulate the amount of sodium, potassium, calcium, and phosphorus in your bloodstream.

 When you have chronic kidney disease, the progressive damage to your kidneys affects their ability to function.
 You can take the stress off your kidneys and protect your health by adjusting your diet.
 Here are a few examples:

 Lowering sodium helps maintain healthy blood pressure.
 This is important for your overall health and also because high blood pressure accelerates kidney damage.

 Lowering potassium is essential for preventing high potassium levels in your bloodstream, a serious complication of chronic kidney disease that leads to heart failure.

 Limiting your protein consumption reduces the amount of waste in your bloodstream.
 As a result, your kidneys don’t have to work as hard.